enkidevs/curriculum/python/python-core/meet-python/python-versions.md

 In this course you'll be learning the modern version of Python called **Python 3**.

-Python 3 is easier for beginners to understand, and is being updated frequently so there're fewer bugs.
+Python 3 is easier for beginners to understand and is updated frequently, so there're fewer bugs.

 That being said, some programmers still use versions of Python 2.